natcap/invest.users-guide/source/sdr.rst

     * **sed_export_[Suffix].tif** (type: raster; units: tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.

     * **stream_[Suffix].tif** (type: raster): Stream network generated from the input DEM and Threshold Flow Accumulation.
 Values of 1 represent streams, values of 0 are non-stream pixels.
+Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that **stream.tif**  matches real-world streams as closely as possible.

     * **stream_and_drainage_[Suffix].tif** (type: raster): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.
-This layer should be compared with a real-world stream network to determine how well streams are represented by the model.

     * **usle_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.